MaksymSolovianchyk/radar_ai_detector/docs/AI_TUTORIAL.md

 ## Deployment Tutorial
 <a id="deployment-tutorial"></a>
 ### To compile the image_classification project
+Can be used as first step if you want to compile standard code from STM or as last one if using custom model!
 1. Software requirements:
 <a id="software-requirements"></a>
 The following software tools are required: